 - Why will this application support the mission of the organization?

-- Provide an ER diagram of the database, before any structural changes are made.
+an ER diagram of the database, both before and after any structural

 - Walk through how this application is used, both as a user and as an adminstrator.